 For Example: Walmart, and other companies like Hilton use VR simulations to help employees recognize and address unconscious bias.

-The business landscape is evolving and companies that fail to prioritize DEIA risk falling behind.
-Ignoring DEIA can lead to a host of problems, including limited innovation, high employee turnover, and damage to brand reputation.
-Fortunately, many companies are recognizing the importance of DEIA, harnessing innovative technologies to overcome challenges and build fairer workplaces for all.
+The business landscape is evolving, and companies that fail to prioritize fair workplaces for everyone risk falling behind.
+Ignoring this can lead to a host of problems, including limited innovation, high employee turnover, and damage to brand reputation.
+Fortunately, many companies are recognizing the importance of fair practices, harnessing innovative technologies to overcome challenges and build fairer workplaces for all.

 Technology isn't just about fancy gadgets; it can also make our workplaces fairer and more welcoming for everyone.
 Let's check out some of these tech tools and how they're helping.